 Professor of Trombone

 When he was eight years old, trombonist Larry Zalkind jumped at the chance to enter the music program at his local elementary school.
 Inspired by his favorite group, the Tijuana Brass, he had always wanted to play the trumpet.
-But there were no trumpets left, and his school music teacher Nora Graham settled the issue by declaring, “You look like a trombone player to me!”
-His fate sealed, Zalkind carried the enormous trombone case home from school with the help of a fellow third grader.
-After studying with Harold Diner and Norman Bernstein, Larry entered the California Institute of the Arts Youth program in the eighth grade, where he coached chamber music with Los Angeles Tubist Tommy Johnson.
+But the line moved in alphabetical order, and the trumpets were all taken by the Z’s.
+His music teacher Nora Graham settled the issue, declaring: “You look like a trombone player to me!”
+His fate sealed; Larry carried the enormous trombone case home from school with the help of a fellow third grader.
+After studying with Harold Diner and Norman Bernstein, Larry entered the California Institute of the Arts Youth program in the eighth grade.
+There he coached chamber music with Los Angeles Tubist Tommy Johnson, who became a mentor for decades.
 By the age of 17, Larry was studying with Robert Marsteller as a student at the University of Southern California.
-Other highly influential teachers include Arnold Jacobs, Lewis Van Haney, Jimmy Stamp, Tommy Johnson, Ralph Sauer, Dennis Smith, Byron Peebles and Terry Cravens.
-He went on to major in music education and to receive a master degree in music during his time at USC.
-In the fall of 1981, while pursuing his doctorate in music performance at the University of Michigan, the 25-year-old won the audition to become Principal Trombonist for the Utah Symphony, a position he has held since 1981.
+His other teachers included (chronologically): Byron Peebles, Jimmy Stamp, Ralph Sauer, Lewis Van Haney, Keith Brown, Arnold Jacobs and Terry Cravens.d

-Larry has released three solo CDs on the Summit Records label.
-His first CD, Larry Zalkind Plays Baroque Music on the Trombone, features Baroque music on the trombone in different settings; his second, Encore!, features different types of encores performed with trombone and piano (www.zalkindmusic.com).
-His third CD, Lost in the Stars, is a jazz CD featuring the music of Sondheim, Bernstein and Weil, accompanied by some of Los Angele’s finest jazz players.
+Larry has released three solo albums on the Summit Records label.
+The first, Larry Zalkind Plays Baroque Music on the Trombone, features Baroque music on the trombone in different settings; his second solo CD, Encore!: Larry Zalkind Plays Encores on the Trombone, features different types of trombone encores performed with pianist Karlyn Bond.
+His latest album, Lost in the Stars: The Music of Bernstein, Weill & Sondheim, is collaboration with jazz singer Deborah Shulman and features some of Los Angeles’ finest jazz players, including Terry Trotter, Larry Koonse, Joe LaBarbera, Frank Morocco, Jeff Colella, and Ted Howe.

-Larry is married to Utah Symphony Associate Principal Violist Roberta Zalkind.
-They began dating while both were students at the Music Academy of the West in Santa Barbara, California.
-They have three children: Ben, Matt, and Aaron.
+Larry is married to Roberta Zalkind, former Utah Symphony Associate Principal Violist who now teaches at the Eastman Community Music School.
+They began dating as students at the Music Academy of the West in Santa Barbara, California.
+They have three children: Ben, Matt, and Aaron, two of whom have followed in their parents’ footsteps and are pursuing music careers of their own.